bsuraj23/NineThirtyBatch/README.md

 1Q.
 What is the history of python ?
 *creater of python is "Guido van rossum", he was named the programming language as python from british comedy group "Monty Python's Flying Circus" and it was started in 1989.

-2Q.What is the famous web application ?
+2Q.What is the famous web application develpoed using python ?
 * Instagram is the famous web application.

 3Q.What is compilation ?